 Sleeping alone is just one of the many things those who’ve lost a partner must learn to live with.
 In the meantime, maybe let the dog sleep on the bed if he promises not to slobber or get a body pillow.
 I know that sounds silly, but comfort can be found in the strangest of places.
 Additionally, I have heard some widows and widowers say that actually sleeping on their late partner’s side of the bad can bring them a sense of closeness.

 Routine and Ritual:

-I personally detest routine so I try to pretend this isn’t a thing, but 10 out of 10 experts agree establishing a bedtime routine is an effective way to tell the brain it’s time to wind down and get ready to sleep.
+I personally detest routine, so I try to pretend this isn’t a thing.
+That said, 10 out of 10 experts agree establishing a bedtime routine is an effective way to tell the brain it’s time to wind down and get ready to sleep.

 Rituals might include things like setting the lights down low an hour before bed, reading a chapter in a book, snuggling with your mate or furry friend, taking a warm bath, journaling listening to soothing music, meditating and do whatever it is you do to stay beautiful.
-Stick to a generally consistent bedtime and try to get up around the same time each day.
+It can also help to stick to a generally consistent bedtime and try to get up around the same time each day.

 - Go to bed when you feel sleepy.